Covent Garden

 St Giles Square, WC2H St Giles Square is a modern piazza-style development

-St Martins Court, WC2H St Martins Court is one of the streets of London in the WC2N postal area (Westminster)
+St Martins Court, WC2H St Martins Court is one of the streets of London in the WC2N postal area (Leicester Square)

-St Martins Lane, WC2N St Martins Lane runs up to Seven Dials from St Martin’s-in-the-Fields (Westminster)
+St Martins Lane, WC2N St Martins Lane runs up to Seven Dials from St Martin’s-in-the-Fields (Covent Garden)

-Strand Bridge House, WC2R Strand Bridge House is a block on Strand (Westminster)
+Strand Bridge House, WC2R Strand Bridge House is a block on Strand (Temple)

-Strand Building, WC2R Strand Building is a block on Strand (Westminster)
+Strand Building, WC2R Strand Building is a block on Strand (Temple)

 Strand, WC2E Strand (or the Strand) runs just over 3⁄4 mile from Trafalgar Square eastwards to Temple Bar, where the road becomes Fleet Street inside the City of London (Charing Cross)